OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data: Planning and Control

 \section{{\oursol} Planning and Control}

-During planning, we solve Problem~\ref{eq:objective} and execute Algorithm~\ref{alg:routing} to generate a set of realization graphs for analytics function placement and traffic routing.
+During planning, we solve Problem~\eqref{eq:objective} and execute Algorithm~\ref{alg:routing} to generate a set of pipelines for analytics function placement and workload routing.
 The planning results are then transmitted to satellites via control commands.
 In this section, we discuss the planning and control mechanisms of {\oursol}.